 Should Tontine sell or otherwise dispose of all or a portion of its position in IES, a change in ownership of IES could occur.
 A change in ownership, as defined by Internal Revenue Code Section 382, could reduce the availability of the Company's net operating losses ("NOLs") for federal and state income tax purposes.
 On November 8, 2016, the Company implemented a tax benefit protection plan (the "NOL Rights Plan").
 The NOL Rights Plan was designed to deter an acquisition of the Company's stock in excess of a threshold amount that could trigger a change in ownership within the meaning of Internal Revenue Code Section 382.
 There can be no assurance that the NOL Rights Plan will be effective in deterring a change in ownership or protecting the NOLs.
-Furthermore, a change of control would trigger the change of control provisions in a number of our material agreements, including our credit facility, bonding agreements with our sureties and our severance arrangements.
+Furthermore, a change in ownership would trigger the change of control provisions in a number of our material agreements, including our revolving credit facility, bonding agreements with our sureties and our severance arrangements.

-Jeffrey L. Gendell was appointed as a member of the Board of Directors and as Chairman of the Board in November 2016.
-He is the managing member and founder of Tontine, and the brother of David B. Gendell, who has served as a member of our Board of Directors since February 2012, and who previously served as Interim Director of Operations from November 2017 to January 2019, as Vice Chairman of the Board from November 2016 to November 2017 and as Chairman of the Board from January 2015 to November 2016.
+Jeffrey L. Gendell was appointed Interim Chief Executive Officer effective July 31, 2020, and as a member of the Board of Directors of the Company (the "Board") and Chairman of the Board in November 2016.
+He is the managing member and founder of Tontine, and the brother of David B. Gendell, who has served as a member of our Board since February 2012, and who previously served as Interim Director of Operations from November 2017 to January 2019, as Vice Chairman of the Board from November 2016 to November 2017 and as Chairman of the Board from January 2015 to November 2016.
 David B. Gendell was an employee of Tontine from 2004 until December 31, 2017.